SyaviraAmalia/SyaviraAmalia/README.md

 # Hi ✨ I'm Syavira.

-A fresh graduate in Informatics with a strong focus on **Artificial Intelligence** and **Natural Language Processing**.
+A fresh graduate in Informatics with a strong focus on **Artificial Intelligence** and **Data Analytics**.
 Experienced in building end-to-end machine learning solutions — from data preprocessing and model fine-tuning to deployment.

 - ⚡ I'm currently deepening my knowledge in **NLP, Large Language Models (LLM), and Data Analytics**
 - 💬 Feel free to ask me about Machine Learning, NLP, or Model Optimization